A little forward planning and preparation will save a lot of time, frustration and stress in your job hunt.

 If you know where you’re likely to be living, Careers New Zealand has a tool that lets you match your skills and interests to jobs in that particular area.

-You can get an idea of what type of industries are big employers in the region you’re considering from this Statistics New Zealand report.
+You can get an idea of what type of industries are big employers in the region you’re considering from the Ministry of Business, Innovation and Employment's report.

 You’ll want at least some basic background on the employers you’re considering - what sort of work they do, what they specialise in, how big they are, who they compete with, what clients and customers they have - for your own information.